Mcleese902/Mcleese902/README.md

-# Hello, I'm Alex! 👋
+# Welcome to my game of Life 👋

-Welcome to my GitHub profile!
-I'm a skilled software developer based in Westville, Nova Scotia, Canada.
-I specialize in Python development, with expertise in PyQt5 GUI development , full stack web development and ethical hacking.
-I'm passionate about building robust software solutions and continuously expanding my knowledge in various technologies.
+I present to you my Github Profile.
+My interests and passions can be found with Full stack python development - A life long journey of expanding my knowledge.
+I'm passionate about witnessing frontrow our entire society shift and forever change the world as we know it.

+### Patiently awaiting Neurolink to go public ###

 ## About Me

-- 🔭 I’m currently working on a suite of GUI addon's for Kali Linux's top10 tools.
+- 🔭 I’m currently working on https://blackdiamondtech.ca && My gpt4o-mini Chat Assistant .
+You can check my repo library for the related source
 - 🌱 I’m always learning and exploring new technologies to stay up-to-date with the latest trends in software development.
-- 💼 I'm open to collaboration on exciting projects and opportunities in Python development, web development, and ethical hacking.
+- 💼 I'm open to collaboration on exciting projects and opportunities in Python development, web development, and <s>ethical</s> hacking.
-- 📫 You can reach me via [LinkedIn](link-to-linkedin) or [Twitter](link-to-twitter).
+- 📫 You can reach me via email @ admin@blackdiamondtech.ca

 ## Skills

 ### Programming Languages

-  Python: Proficient in Python for web development, scripting, automation, and data analysis.
+  Python: Proficient in Python for web development, scripting, automation, and red team ops

 JavaScript: Experienced in both frontend and backend development with frameworks like Node.js.